-With rising security threats to software applications, it is essential to enforce efficient and effective security measures, like AppSec.
+AppSec efficient and effective security measures help address rising security threats to software applications.
 Here we discuss the principles of Application Security (AppSec), the best practices to enforce it, and the AppSec tools you should use.

 What Is AppSec?